zero1778/CS419-Project/README.md

 pip install efficientnet_pytorch
 pip install numpy
 ```
-or you may install from requirements.txt
+...or you may install from requirements.txt

 ```cmd
 pip install -r requirements.txt